JaceDeane/pokeRGBplus/TO DO.md

 - Determine proper party lineups for Giovanni's (and the other important trainers') battles; Should Yellow version be prioritised?

 - Hide Cerulean Cave from wild Area location showings in the Pokédex

+- The Route 4 and Route 10 PokéCenters do NOT use a FlyData flag -- Confirmed

 ### GRAPHICS: